 If periodontitis is allowed to progress to advanced periodontitis, your gums will recede further.
 This causes the pockets to deepen and harbor more infection.
 During this stage, your teeth may loosen and eventually fall out.

-If you’re in the early stages of gum disease, you may experience some or all of the following symptoms:
+The effects of gingivitis, or early-stage periodontal disease, can be reversed.
+That is why it’s important to seek early treatment.
+If you’re in the early stages of gum disease, you may experience the following symptoms:

 - Red or swollen gums

 - Pain while chewing